Galion Falls, a beautiful waterfall

 I’m coming to the end of this walk.
 I hope you liked it, and that the story and pictures will make you want to go there!
 If you are looking for an easier hike, yet still nice, here is the Saut du Bras du Fort, in Goyave.

-The walk in a nutshell
+The hike in a nutshell

-- Length: a roughly 5.5 km round trip
+- Length: Approximately 5.5 km round trip.

-- Type: round trip
+- Type: Out-and-back hike.

 Below is an interactive map showing the Chute du Galion hiking area.
 You can use this map to check out all the hikes in the area, the ones we have already done and the ones we plan to do soon.
 We also wrote a page summarizing all the hikes in Guadeloupe.